 Gensler Diversity Scholarship

-Open to all African-American students approaching their final year of a NAAB-accredited program.
+Open to all underrepresented and minority students approaching their final year of a NAAB-accredited program.
 Two finalists will be awarded scholarship funds and one winner will be awarded a paid summer internship.
-Please review submission requirements and application deadlines at the link above.
+Please review the submission requirements and application deadlines at the link above.

 Google Anita Borg Memorial Scholarship